Persons who reside or own real estate within the city limits of Carthage may obtain a library card at no charge.

 Patrons will be charged $2.00 for the replacement of lost or damaged borrower cards.

-The Carthage Public Library provides interlibrary loan service (ILL) which allows patrons to borrow materials not in the library's collection from other libraries throughout the United States.
+The Carthage Public Library also provides interlibrary loan service (ILL) which allows patrons to borrow materials not in the library's collection from other libraries throughout the United States.
 Interlibrary loan request forms may be obtained at the Circulation Desk.

 To cover shipping and handling expenses, the borrower will be charged a $2.00 handling fee plus the cost of return postage for each transaction.